DylanWS/R_functions/README.md

 # R_functions
-Individuals function for use in R.
+Individuals functions for use in R.